nasseritani/tyconzAI/README.md

 # tyconzAI
-Bot theat is built on Microsoft bot framework
+Bot that is built on Microsoft bot framework